 India is beginning to slow me down, as if I'm walking through treacle.
-I've had schedules and plans to help me along since I left Sydney back in the heady days of inexperience, and India's no different, but for the first time, I'm utterly disinterested in rushing round everything on my list: I seem to spend most of my planning sessions dropping things from the itinerary, rather than adding them.
+I've had schedules and plans to keep me company since I started this trip in Sydney some two-and-a-half years ago, and India's no different, but for the first time, I'm losing interest in rushing round and ticking off everything on my list; now I seem to spend most of my planning sessions dropping things from the itinerary, rather than adding them.

 The places make India, the people make India, the atmosphere makes India, and rushing around from place to place only manages to change a journey of discovery into the pandemonium of those ten-sights-a-minute guided tours.
 This is more than a little pointless, surely?
 I have learned more about India and seen more amazing sights by sitting down and watching the circus pass through town than I have by zooming through the hills by bus or train.
 The journeys are interesting, but the destination is more so, whatever the guidebooks say about 'getting there being 90 per cent of the experience'.

 But there is a downside to all this slow living.
 Waiting an hour for your morning pot of coffee isn't unusual, and getting tea instead of what you ordered is even more normal.
 Asking a question like 'Is the sea always this rough?' will get you the less than useful answer, 'Sometimes.'
 Asking whether there is a bus to the next town elicits the ambiguous, 'It's possible.'
 And the ubiquitous head wobble can mean yes, no or maybe, depending on quite how it's done, leaving the novice westerner flummoxed1 and more confused than before.